Disease/Disorder

 Coordination of care

-Treating elbow pain in a young athlete requires input from multiple healthcare providers, including physician and therapist, as well as coordination with parents and coaches.
+Treating elbow pain in a young athlete requires input from a physician, physical therapist, as well as coordination with parents and coaches.
 For patients who require surgical intervention, an interdisciplinary approach may be undertaken, planning for postoperative rehabilitation and addressing any concomitant injuries.
-A rheumatology evaluation could be helpful when chronic or recurrent elbow pain is present with swelling, particularly when other joints are involved.

 Patient & family education